-Forfeited due to resignation of employees
+^{} Forfeited due to resignation of employees

-The weighted average share price at the date of exercise for share options exercised during the financial year was RM0.93 (2019: RM0.89).
-The options outstanding at 30 September 2020 had an exercise price of RM0.73 or RM0.89 (2019: RM0.89), and a weighted average remaining contractual life of 3.71 years (2019: 4.71 years).
+The weighted average share price at the date of exercise for share options exercised during the previous financial year was RM0.93.
+The options outstanding at 30 September 2021 has a weighted average remaining contractual life of 2.71 years (2020: 3.71 years).

-17. RETAINED PROFITS
+16. RETAINED PROFITS